The Random Number Generator is the heart of every slot: every result from every spin is based on its outcome

 Below, the combinations you get are attached to the prize you win.

-In the case you have won 20x the bet, the slot then visualizes the result into 2 Sevens on the first two reels.
-The first two reels, therefore, stop (automatically) at the Sevens.
+two reels, therefore, stop (automatically) at the Sevens.
 The third reel stops anywhere else (also randomly at anything but a Seven).

 Example with 10 spins with this simplified slot